 You can find all the information you need for purchasing a section on the Sections page.

-The closing date for the tender is Friday, 25 September 2020.
-You will need to lodge your completed tender by 5 pm on the closing date.
-To lodge your tender either deliver it to Willis Legal at 116 Vautier Street, Napier 4110 or email email@example.com.
+The tender period is generally open for 5-6 weeks which allows you plenty of time to do due diligence.
+You will need to lodge your completed tender by 5pm on the closing date.
+To lodge your tender either deliver it to Willis Legal at Level 1, Willis House, 64 Dickens Street, Napier or email email@example.com.

 You will be notified within 10 working days of the tender closing whether you have been successful purchasing a section.